 The critical point here is that the Payment Due Dates must be clearly identified in the contract otherwise any perfectly manicured Payment Notice can be void if served out of time, due to a misunderstanding in respect of what the Payment Due Date is.

-A Payless Notice must be served by the payer within the time period set by the contract prior to the Final Date for Payment.
-The time period is often set to one day before or as an example seven days before under the Scheme, (English Contracts).
-The Payless Notice values the work at the date it is issued, but it must be prescribed in the same way to state the sum due (even if zero) and the basis for calculation.
+A Pay Less Notice must be served by the payer within the time period set by the contract prior to the Final Date for Payment.
+The time period is often set to one day before or as an example seven days before under the scheme.
+The Pay Less Notice values the work at the date it is issued, but it must be prescribed in the same way to state the sum due (even if zero) and the basis for calculation.

 There will always be a notified or notifiable sum in any payment period in any commercial construction contract if it is not done by the payer the payee will be able to establish a legally binding value to be paid in default.